MarioniLab/FurtherMNN2018/README.md

 ## Overview

 This repository contains code for further development of the mutual nearest neighbours (MNN) batch correction method, as implemented in the `mnnCorrect` and `fastMNN` functions in the [_scran_](https://bioconductor.org/packages/scran) package.
-It is based on the code at https://github.com/MarioniLab/MNN2017, which accompanies the paper **Correcting batch effects in single-cell RNA sequencing data by matching mutual nearest neighbours** by [Haghverdi _et al. (2018)_](https://doi.org/10.1038/nbt.4091).
+It is based on the code at https://github.com/MarioniLab/MNN2017, which accompanies the paper **Batch effects in single-cell RNA-sequencing data are corrected by matching mutual nearest neighbors** by [Haghverdi _et al. (2018)_](https://doi.org/10.1038/nbt.4091).

 ## Simulations